StanFadeyev/Sideo/README.md

 4. Add tests for new functionality
 5. Submit a pull request

+### UI Development
+- Components use shadcn/ui with Tailwind CSS for styling
+- Follow the existing component patterns in `src/renderer/src/components/`
+- Use Lucide React for icons: `import { IconName } from 'lucide-react'`
+- Maintain accessibility with Radix UI primitives
+- Test components in both light and dark modes

 ### Reporting Issues
 - Use GitHub Issues for bug reports
 - Include system information and logs